-If you are considering going to a foot doctor — chances are you are experiencing some sort of foot pain and discomfort that you do not normally have to endure when going about your normal routine.
+If you are considering going to a foot doctor, chances are you are experiencing some sort of foot pain and discomfort.

-I reached out to Eric Tan, MD, assistant professor of orthopaedic surgery and a foot specialist in the Department of Orthopaedic Surgery at Keck Medicine of USC to ask him what the best three questions you should ask to a foot doctor are.
+Eric Tan, MD, assistant professor of clinical orthopaedic surgery in the Department of Orthopaedic Surgery at the Keck School of Medicine of USC, advises that you should be prepared with questions when visiting your physician.

 1. What is wrong with my foot?

-By asking what is wrong, you will be able to get a direct answer to the cause of your issue.
+By asking what is wrong, you will be able to get a direct answer regarding your diagnosis.

 2. Why is this problem happening?

-When you ask why this problem is happening, you will get insight into what specific behavior is behind your issue.
+When you ask why the problem is happening, you will get insight into the specific behavior that may have led to your symptoms.
 You can then make adjustments to resolve the issue.

-3. How do we go about treating this or preventing it from being a bigger problem?
+3. How do we go about treating this or preventing it from becoming a bigger problem?

-General care at a major academic medical center like Keck Medicine of USC leads you being able to work with some of the most talented experts in the field who have access to the latest innovations in terms of instrumentation and techniques.
-Having that additional academic background with our team has a direct role in our practice.
-That means that if you come in for one symptom, our physicians are able to take a team approach to identify any other potential problems you may be having as well.
+Receiving care at a major academic medical center like Keck Medicine of USC means your care team includes some of the most talented experts in the field.
+These physicians have access to the latest innovation in both tools and techniques.
+Keck Medicine of USC physicians take a team approach to care — able to quickly identify and treat any other potential problems you may also be experiencing.

-To learn more about the Department of Orthopaedic Surgery, visit ortho.keckmedicine.org.
+To learn more about USC Orthopaedic Surgery, visit ortho.keckmedicine.org.
 To schedule an appointment with an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/.